TaylorJadin/jadin.me/content/post/2022/foundry-on-reclaim-cloud/index.md

 node resources/app/main.js --dataPath=$HOME/foundrydata
 ```

-This will start the foundry in the terminal, but if you try to load the URL, you probably won't see anything yet, as Foundry listens on port 30000 and Jelastic checks for port forwards when it starts a container.
-For now, you can just quit foundry by using the keyboard shortcut **ctrl+c**
+This will start foundry in the terminal, but if you try to load the URL, you probably won't see anything yet, as Foundry listens on port 30000 and Jelastic checks for port forwards when it starts a container.
+For now, you can just quit foundry by using the keyboard shortcut **ctrl+c** in the terminal.

 Now, we need to set up Foundry to auto start when the container launches!
 We will make a symlink that will allow Jelastic to launch our application.
 By default, Jelastic is configured to launch `server.js` in the `~/ROOT` folder, instead of adjusting this, I find it simpler to just make this symlink:
 ```bash